TimWatervoort/inner-demons-backend/README.md

 Awesome, now go have fun playing Inner Demons!

 For serious though, thanks so much for playing our game.
 This game was made by:
-Tim Watervoot
+- Tim Watervoot
-JP Cornejo
+- JP Cornejo
-Tim Remington
+- Tim Remington

 The tech we used is:
-HTML
+- HTML
-CSS
+- CSS
-Javascript
+- Javascript
-Node.js
+- Node.js
-Passport
+- Passport
-Json Web Token
+- Json Web Token
-Express
+- Express
-Knex
+- Knex
-Joi
+- Joi
-PortgreSQL
+- PortgreSQL
-Bootstrap
+- Bootstrap
-and art from the open media library: https://opengameart.org/content/dungeon-crawl-32x32-tiles
+-Art from the open media library: https://opengameart.org/content/dungeon-crawl-32x32-tiles